man-group/ArcticDB/docs/mkdocs/docs/error_messages.md

 These errors relate to data being pickled, which limits the operations available.
 Internally, pickled symbols are stored as opaque, serialised binary blobs in the [data layer](technical/on_disk_storage.md#data-layer).
 No index or column information is maintained in this serialised object which is in contrast to non-pickled data, where this information is stored in the [index layer](technical/on_disk_storage.md#index-layer).

-Furthermore, it is not possible to partially read/update/append the data using the ArcticDB API or use the QueryBuilder with pickled symbols.
+Furthermore, it is not possible to partially read/update/append the data using the ArcticDB API or use the processing pipeline with pickled symbols.

 All of these errors are of type `arcticdb.exceptions.ArcticException`.